theextremeprogrammer/ToDoList/README.md

 This code is the result of several years of TDD'ing iOS apps, reading books on testing and engineering topics, and input and influence from a number of people who have taught me so many things.

 ## iOS Client Functionality
-Ideally my goal is to illustrate at least the following features and functionality, complete with tests:
+Ideally my goal is to illustrate at least the following features and functionality, completely test-driven:

 ### Project Organization / Automation / Discoverability
 - [x] How to arrange your folders and files using an "Application", "Components", and "UI" structure to provide separation of concerns.